-Operational Risk Assessment

 Operational Risk: The risk of financial loss resulting from inadequate or failed internal processes, personnel and systems, as well as unforeseen external events.

-The objective of Operational Risk Assessment analysis is to focus on risks inherent in the company’s daily operations.
+The Operational Risk Assessment is focused on risks inherent in the company’s daily operations.
 As such, although operational risk encompasses overall profitability, other risks in this area may not be identified through traditional financial statement review.
 Therefore, analysts may require additional investigation and information requests to understand and assess the potential impact of these risks.
 For example, analysts may need additional information to assess the insurer’s exposure to cybersecurity risks.
 In addition, information presented in the Enterprise Risk Report (Form F) and Own Risk and Solvency Assessment (ORSA) Summary Report (if available), which are reviewed and risks documented by the lead state, may assist analysts in identifying and assessing the insurer’s exposure to operational risks.

-The following discussion of procedures provides suggested data, benchmarks and procedures analysts can consider in his/her review.
 Analysts’ risk-focused assessment of operational risk should take into consideration the following areas (but not be limited to):

 Statement of income and operating performance